lpryszcz/htseq/doc/tour.rst

    >>> feature.score
    '.'

-The last column (the attributes) is parsed and presented as a dict:
+The last column (the attributes) is parsed and presented as ``attr`` (dict) or ``attr_tuples`` (a list of tuples).

+These will generally be the same, except if there are multiple attributes using the same key, only the last one will available in the dict:

 .. doctest::